MicrosoftDocs/ATADocs/ATPDocs/deploy/migrate-from-ata-overview.md

 In Microsoft 365 Defender, check the following areas to validate your migration:

-- Review any [health issues](/health-alerts.md) for signs of service issues.
+Review any [health issues](../health-alerts.md) for signs of service issues
-- Review Defender for Identity [sensor error logs](/troubleshooting-using-logs.md) for any unusual errors.
+- Review Defender for Identity [sensor error logs](../troubleshooting-using-logs.md) for any unusual errors.

 ## Post-migration activities